kishore145/Mathematics/README.md

 # Mathematics
 Essential mathematics for Machine Learning and Deep Learning

+This repo consists of collection of books, resources, notebooks of relevant maths concepts for ML/AI domain